-- wilful damage, such as graffiti, dumping of rubbish, breaking trees, wheelies on grass and similar activities. - inappropriate use of reserve causing damage or a safety hazard, such as off road driving on reserves, shooting on reserves. - ignoring prohibitions, such as taking dogs or mountain bikes into prohibited dog or mountain bike areas.
+- (i) Wilful damage, such as graffiti, dumping of rubbish, breaking trees, "wheelies" on grass and similar activities. - (ii) Inappropriate use of reserve causing damage or a safety hazard, such as off road driving on reserves, shooting on reserves. - (iii) Ignoring prohibitions, such as taking dogs or mountain bikes into prohibited dog/mountain bike areas.